SamGTex/scripts/README.md

 # Scrips
 A few scripts that make my life easier.

-Add all paths in .bashrc to have global access.
+Add all paths in .bashrc to have global access: `export PATH="ABSOLUTE/PATH/TO/SCRIPT:$PATH"`

 ## Backup
 Create a backup of selected folders to a certain directory.